 Erosion-Damaged Road in the Native Village of Shishmaref

 - As more navigable ocean water emerges in the Arctic and human activity increases, the Coast Guard expects to face expanding responsibilities in the region.
-The Coast Guard’s heavy polar icebreakers can ensure year-round access to the Arctic—which is critical to protecting U.S. economic and national security interests.
+Icebreaking vessels can ensure year-round access to the Arctic—which is critical to protecting U.S. economic and national security interests.
 However, the Coast Guard’s only operating heavy polar icebreaker, the Polar Star, is near the end of its service life.
-The agency is working to acquire its first new heavy polar icebreakers in over 40 years, at an estimated cost of over $9.8 billion.
-However, the delivery dates for these icebreakers are not based on a realistic schedule.
+To address this gap, the Coast Guard is partnering with the Navy to procure three heavy polar icebreakers, known as Polar Security Cutters.
+The Coast Guard plans to invest at least $11.6 billion for acquisition, operations, and maintenance of these cutters.
+However, the design of the Polar Security Cutters is not yet mature, which has led to an extended design phase and contributed to a 3-year schedule delay.

 Coast Guard’s Heavy Polar Icebreaker, the Polar Star